kibertoad/layered-loader/README.md

 Data source agnostic data loader with support for tiered in-memory and async caching, fetch deduplication and fallback data sources.
 Implements Cache-Aside, Read-Through and Refresh-Ahead patterns.

-Special thanks to Diana Baužytė for creating the project logo!
+Special thanks to Diana Baužytė for creating the project logo.

+You can watch [NodeConf EU 2023 talk](https://www.youtube.com/watch?v=O0Nk3XhxxYg) presenting key innovations introduced in the library!

 ## Prerequisites